corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 _Note: Another injection annotation exists called `@CordaInjectPreStart`.
 This is specifically used for injection in Corda services to support the Corda service lifecycle and will be described in more detail in a later section of this document._

-## Making a service injectable
+## Making a custom Corda service injectable

-In order to make a service injectable, you must first make it implement one or both of the injection interfaces:
+In order to make service injectable, you must first make it implement one or both of the injection interfaces:

 * `CordaFlowInjectable`
 * `CordaServiceInjectable`

 These are empty interfaces used to indicate that a service can be injected, and where it can be injected.
 Implementing `CordaFlowInjectable` will allow for injection into a Flow, and `CordaServiceInjectable` will allow for injection in to a Corda service or notary service.

-The injectable services must then be registered for injection using the injection context class, `DependencyInjectionService`.

 ### Signature of singleton injection registration